InfuseAI/primehub-site/docs/getting_started/install_metacontroller.md

 ## Quick Instructions

-Basically, you can follow the instructions in [installation document](https://metacontroller.app/guide/install/) in offical site.
+You can follow the instructions in [installation document](https://metacontroller.app/guide/install/) in the offical site.
 Here is the summary of the installation steps

 ```
 kubectl create namespace metacontroller